BIO-RSG/PhytoFit/USERGUIDE.md

 *NOTES:*

-  + *If curve is asymmetric, the same limits and guesses are used for each side*
+* _If curve is asymmetric, the same limits and guesses are used for each side_
-  + *4 different sets of starting guesses are attempted before a dataset is declared unable to fit*
+* _4 different sets of starting guesses are attempted before a dataset is declared unable to fit_
+* _If you're fitting weekly data, the week numbers are converted to the day of year at the start of each week, so the units are still day of year_

 <br>